phipsgabler/probability-ir/README.md

 The `x` in block 4 should be uniquely recoverable from the fact that before, we have already specified all the `x[n]`s.
 (I'm thinking of some kind of unification mechainsm for that).
 When you actually want to run this program, you can then *choose* whether to implement it with an array backing, or something like a dictionary/trie-based trace structure.

+How this is then interpreted is left abstract.
+At least (almost) trivially, you can just sample from the prior by putting the variable names into a dictionary, and replacing the tildes with assignments to `rand` calls.
+(The complication is that one may have to infer shapes and "unify" variables, like the `x[i]` and `x` above.
+But there must be at least one general solution to that.)

+A specific system can then define its own interpretation or even generate code out of this form.
+Everything is open to static or dynamic analysis.
+And an implemention might just accept a fragment of the general variant, e.g., free of stochastic control flow, or with restrictions the indexing of variable names.

 ## Normal and linear assignment